orszaghlev/blog-app/README.md

 ## Deploy

 Create a Firebase project, use the Firestore database to store blog posts.
-You can use the JSON data from the data folder or you can add your own posts as well.
+You can use the JSON data from the src/data folder or you can add your own posts as well.

 Create your local .env file and include the following lines: